 Crossing the border

-Citizens of Ukraine can enter Georgia without a visa and stay in Georgia without a visa, for 1 full year.
+Citizens of Ukraine can enter Georgia without a visa and stay in Georgia without a visa, for 1 year.

 For more information, please check the consular web page: https://geoconsul.gov.ge/en